sharoncornelius/idpf-specification/idpf_specification.md

 </tbody>
 </table>

-When queue is configured to single queue model, the descriptor type (RXDID) determines if descriptor write format is flex or base.
+When the queue is configured to single queue model, the descriptor type (RXDID) determines if descriptor write format is flex or base.

 The Base RXDID values are 0 and 1: